 The objective of Art Nouveau was to modernize design, getting far away from the historical styles that had previously been favored.
 Industrial production was increasing which resulted in poorly made decorative art imitating the earlier periods.
 Art Nouveau artists sought to bring back high-quality workmanship with a modern look.
 They wanted to do away with the ornamental 19th-century designs which they perceived as frivolous decoration.
 They believed the object’s function should dictate its form.

 The new designs harmonized with nature in an elegant way that flowed through the use of curved lines and organic inspiration from flowers, plants, and animals.

 The style of Art Nouveau was often expressed through glass art.
-Louis Comfort Tiffany (1848-1933) began creating “Tiffany Style” lamps in New York at the turn of the century with complex shade designs depicting nature with dragonflies, wisteria, and pond lilies:
+Louis Comfort Tiffany (1848-1933) began creating “Tiffany Style” lamps in New York at the turn of the century using complex shade designs depicting nature with dragonflies, wisteria, and pond lilies:

 The famous jewelry firm called Tiffany & Company was founded by Louis’ father, Charles Tiffany.
 Louis became their first design director in 1902 during the Art Nouveau era.
 They are still in business today and continue to sell striking pieces of jewelry and other collectibles to the very wealthy.

 A New Look for Jewelry